sseletskyy/emails-input/README.md

 Initially I've created the component by using object approach.
 That approach provides two major benefits:
 * no need to deal with `this`
 * easy to hide private methods and properties
-* it's not possible to change behavior of the component via Object.prototype

 It has only one major drawback - memory footprint.
 Two instances have their own copies of all methods.